 - You must list your current name, the new name you wish to take, and the reasons for the change.

 - You must disclose any felony convictions to the court.
 If you have been convicted of a felony, you will need to get fingerprinted and submit your fingerprints to the Court with the name change forms.
 If the name change is granted, the court will submit a copy of the name change order to the Central Repository for Nevada Records of Criminal History for inclusion in your criminal record.

-- You must publish a notice of the proposed name change in a newspaper in Clark County.
+- You must publish a notice of the proposed name change one time in a newspaper in Clark County.
 (If you are changing your name for gender identity reasons, you do not have to do this.)
-If you believe that publication of the proposed name change would put your safety at risk, you can ask the court to waive the publication requirement.
+If you believe that publishing your proposed name change would put your safety at risk, you can ask the court to waive the publication requirement.

 - A parent or guardian must apply for a name change on behalf of a child.

 - If a child is age 14 or older, the child must consent to the name change.

 - Usually, both parents must consent to a child's name change.
 Only one parent's consent is required if the other parent is deceased, had their parental rights terminated, or has no legal rights regarding the child.

 - Any parent who will not consent to the name change must be served with copies of the papers asking for the child's name change.
 That parent has a right to object to the name change.
 If the other parent cannot be found, the petitioning parent can request permission from the court to put a notice in a newspaper instead.

 After a Name Change